felix-clark/marriage/README.md

 # marriage

+This is a fork of [chuckha](https://github.com/chuckha)'s [bot](https://github.com/chuckha/marriage) to routinely check availability for NYC marriage license appointments.
+I have only made a few small convenience tweaks.

 This is designed to be run with [AWS Lambda](https://aws.amazon.com/lambda/).

 To get started, build the bundle with `make`.
 The default target builds a zip bundle that will work with lambda.